jin0g/todo-training/README.md

 # TODO-Training
-HTML and JS simple training set with TODO sample of fill-in problem.
+HTML and JS, CSS Training using TODO sample.

 # What you have TODO
 - Make a TODO form in index.html